alefrol638/scrnaseq.analysis/README.md

+# scRNAseq Analysis

+Wrapper for multiple R packages for performing scRNAseq analysis on the data format of the PRECISE output.
+Includes generation of Volcano
+Plots, GSEA, cluster abundances and other useful plots.

-# Singularity
+## Singularity

-All the required packages are installed in singularity container: alefrol/default/bioconductor_3.13:fullR.
+All the required packages are installed in docker image: alefrol94/scrnaseq.analysis.
 To start a R studio server session execute this on your remote server (f.e 10.0.161.2):